National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Pre-processing is, essentially, the decision-oriented process described around [Figure xxx](Figure image-022-BuildingBlock.png).
 While machine learners can manipulate a training set, protocols covered by this chapter do not have that right.

-Instead, beyond the “cleaning of data,” analysts must be concerned with selection bias and collider bias.[cite;cite] The latter is a causal-modeling concern that results from “selecting” patients whose records we have (as opposed to those whose information did not make it into our records).
+Instead, beyond the "cleaning of data", analysts must be concerned with selection bias and collider bias.[cite;cite] The latter is a causal-modeling concern that results from "selecting" patients whose records we have (as opposed to those whose information did not make it into our records).